Mr Martin Andrews

 Outside the University of Portsmouth, in his role as an external Higher Education Consultant, Martin has advised UK and international institutions about the curricula of new undergraduate design degrees and postgraduate architecture (RIBA- and ARB-related) course development.

 Martin is currently an External Examiner for a UK undergradute architecture programme.
-He has also been invited to teach, review and act as guest critic at national and international institutions.
+He has also been invited to teach, review and act as a guest critic at national and international institutions.

-His teaching is consistently rated highly in student satisfaction surveys and has been recognised through University of Portsmouth awards for innovation, enterprise and educational excellence.
+His teaching is consistently rated highly in student satisfaction surveys and he has been recognised through University of Portsmouth awards for innovation, enterprise and educational excellence.

 More information about Martin's professional skills and experiences can be found here.